Homelessness: Human and natural disasters

+War

+War and conflict are major drivers of homelessness, displacing millions of people globally.
+The United Nations High Commissioner for Refugees (UNHCR) estimates that nearly 60 million people are displaced due to war, persecution, and other factors.
+For example, the Syrian civil war has resulted in over 6.6 million internally displaced persons and 5.6 million refugees.
+The ongoing Russian invasion of Ukraine has also had a devastating impact, with more than 1.4 million housing units damaged or destroyed, leaving millions in need of housing support.
+As of early 2024, there are nearly 3.7 million internally displaced people in Ukraine.
+These individuals often face dire living conditions, with limited access to basic necessities such as shelter, food, and healthcare.
+The long-term effects of war-induced homelessness include disrupted education, loss of livelihoods, and severe psychological trauma, further complicating efforts to achieve stability and recovery.

 Foster care

 Transitions from foster care and other public systems can also impact homelessness; specifically, youth who have been involved in, or are a part of the foster care system, are more likely to become homeless.
 Most leaving the system have no support and no income, making it nearly impossible to break the cycle, and forcing them to live on the streets.
 There is also a lack of shelter beds for youth; various shelters have stringent admissions policies.

 Choice

-Although uncommon, some choose to be homeless as a personal lifestyle choice.
-There are different reasons why someone would choose to become homeless.
-They may not want to contribute to a capitalist society, which includes having a job, spending and owing money, and paying taxes to the government.
-The main aspect of freeganism is anti-consumerism and avoiding spending excessive amounts of money at all costs.
-Some see homelessness as more 'free' than living in a house or apartment and prefer being in nature, as well as away from other people.
-Some may have had a traumatic experience in a house or apartment, such as a fire, and feel safer outside, being able to survey their surroundings.
+Although exceedingly rare, there do exist some people who decide to be homeless as a personal choice.